Global Chlorophyll-\textit{a} Retrieval algorithm from Sentinel 2 Using Residual Deep Learning and Novel Machine Learning Water Classification: The Three-stage retrieval algorithm

 \subsection{Stage 2 - Base Chl\textit{a} regression with XGBoost}

 We first train an XGBoost regressor to predict Chl\textit{a} from the input spectra and derived indices, using only pixels classified as valid water (“positive” class) we have left with 13,626 valid water pixels.
-We split the data 70/30 into train/test and perform 5-fold cross-validation and grid search for model hyperparameters tuning (tree depth, learning rate, number of trees, and subsampling rate).
+We split the dataset using a two-stage strategy that preserves spatial independence.
+First, a 70/30 train–test split is performed at the lake level, ensuring that each water body appears exclusively in either the training or testing set, thereby preventing spatial leakage and enabling a realistic assessment of generalization to unseen lakes.
+Within the training subset, we further apply grouped 5-fold cross-validation based on lake identity.
+In this scheme, lakes are divided into 5 folds, and the model is trained iteratively on 4 folds while validated on the remaining fold, with no lake shared across folds.
+This combined approach reduces overfitting, improves robustness, and ensures stable performance across geographically distinct water bodies.
 The feature set is comprised of the above-mentioned spectral indices and bands.
 Additionally, for internal use and to ensure spatial heterogeneity we included the sampling coordinates and geolocation (lat/lon).
 Model accuracy was evaluated on the held-out 30$\%$ test split using the statistical metrics listed below.
 Overall performance reflects the model’s ability to capture the nonlinear spectral interaction and to recover the original Chl\textit{a} value Section.\ref{results}.
 Nevertheless, residual analysis reveals systematic, regime-dependent increasing errors, for example at high Chl\textit{a} (captured by the NDVI and FAI) or under elevated CDOM/sediments (captured by the CDOM and sediment indices).
 The underperformance of the regression prediction highlights the need of an additional residual correction step, which aims to capture these conditions and reduce the prediction error.